Python brongersmai

 Python brongersmai is a species of nonvenomous snake in the family Pythonidae.
 The species is native to Southeast Asia.
+Previously considered a subspecies of Python curtus, it was recognized as a distinct species around 2000.

 Common names

 Common names for P. brongersmai include blood python, Brongersma's short-tailed python, Malaysian blood python, red blood python, red short-tailed python, and Sumatran blood python.

 Etymology

 The specific name, brongersmai, is in honor of Dutch herpetologist Leo Brongersma.

 Geographic range

 P. brongersmai is found in peninsular (Western) Malaysia, Sumatra east of the central dividing range of mountains, Bangka Island and other islands in the Strait of Malacca, including the Lingga Islands, Riau islands, and Pinang, Thailand, and Vietnam.

 Habitat

 The preferred natural habitat of P. brongersmai is marshes and tropical swamps in forest, at altitudes from sea level to 650 m.

 Behaviour

 Python brongersmai is a primarily crepuscular species (usually active around dawn and dusk).

 Size

 Hatchlings of P. brongersmai range from 10–17 in in total length (including tail).
 Adult males typically range from 36–60 in in total length, and females between 48–72 in although a few have been recorded at 96 in.
 These snakes generally look overweight due to their robust structure.